annettekk/dog_dna_project/Readme.md

 Replace mystery.fa and dog_breeds.fa in the 'data' folder with your sequence-of-interest and database files.
 Both files should be in fasta format.
-Files can be DNA sequences from any organism, not only Canis lupus familiaris, nevermind the name of the project!

 ## Running the code